eddieod88/postcode-accident-index/README.md

 ...

+## Notes

+Modelling:
+- Prediction will take a mode category selector if we do not know the value of a categorical variable present

 ## TODO:

-- Try a better joining strategy for the postcode to pop & area datasets (ie a postcode fall back mechanism)... this may make some of the nearest road stats completely wrong though...
-- Prediction will take a mode category selector if we do not know the value of a categorical variable present
+[X] Evaluation script:
+    - Takes in:
+        - a folder with:
+            - config (with model hyperparameters)
+            - predictions (y_true and y_pred) which have been saved due to the use of cross validations
+    - Process:
+        - generates outputs based on the config file (which metrics, which visualisations...)
+    - Outputs (in same folder as the config and model):
+        - metrics and visualisations.
+[ ] dvc the training to evaluation together
-- Got some prelim results in a neatish format.
+[ ] Got some prelim results in a neatish format.
 Now need to look into the following:
     - would it be better if we make this a classification task as we can't predict the extreme values
     - try removing variables such as count?
     - try more simple regression modelling techniques

+[ ] Try a better joining strategy for the postcode to pop & area datasets (ie a postcode fall back mechanism)... this may make some of the nearest road stats completely wrong though...